 Grand Prismatic Overlook Trail

 The 1.6 mile Grand Prismatic Overlook Trail starts just south about 5 minutes at the Fairy Falls trailhead.
 Though the parking lot here is bigger, it’s also packed.
 But we come in the back entrance and find a parking spot relatively easily.
-It’s hot today, so after parking we apply sunscreen and grab some water and our bear spray just in case.
+It’s hot today, so after parking we apply sunscreen and grab some water and grab our bear spray just in case.
 We pass a small unidentified hot spring on the way to the trailhead.
 And just past it is an old steel truss bridge over the Firehole River.

 Once past the bridge, the trail itself starts off relatively flat on compact gravel.
 It’s busy today, but wide enough to spread out.
 And we’re walking on the other side of the Midway Geyser Basin where we pass more hydrothermal features.
 We see multiple unidentified hot springs just off the trail near the Firehole River.
 And as we get closer, the trail gradually inclines.
 But after about 0.6 miles, we see a sign that simply says “TRAIL” and points left.
 We figure this is the way to the overlook.